 Seek out and practice daily gratitude in your life.
 It will be the small, yet important things in our lives that will help us shift our mindset from fear to optimism.

 So, friends, I challenge you to start or step up your daily practice of gratitude.
-Start everyday with three things that you are grateful for.
-Choose different things each day.
-Spend time during your day to notice small moments of joy and celebrate them.
-Communicate often with loved ones, encourage your neighbors and friends and live a life of gratitude!
+Begin every day with three things that you’re grateful for.
+Choose something different each day.
+Spend time during your day to notice and celebrate small moments of joy.
+Communicate often with loved ones, encourage your neighbors and friends, and live a life of gratitude!
 End your day with gratefulness for what went well during the day and count your blessings instead of your trials.

 Make gratitude the new normal in your life.